Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 10 September 2023:
+- Managers are removed from Profile now.
+Managers are now linked to Regions=ed
+- Deployment on Staging

 ### 09 September 2023:
 - ARCs can now create the document and go furthur by selecting their Start Point
 - Progress is now integrated